xreef/EMailSender/README.md

 ### [Inviare email con allegati (libreria v2.x): Arduino Ethernet](https://www.mischianti.org/it/category/le-mie-librerie/emailsender-inviare-email-con-allegati/)
 ### [Inviare email con allegati (libreria v2.x): esp32 e esp8266](https://www.mischianti.org/it/category/le-mie-librerie/emailsender-inviare-email-con-allegati/)

-## Tutorial:
+## Installation Tutorial:

+To download.
-To download. click the DOWNLOADS button in the top right corner, rename the uncompressed folder EMailSender.
+click the DOWNLOADS button in the top right corner, rename the uncompressed folder EMailSender.
 Check that the EMailSender folder contains `EMailSender\\.cpp` and `EMailSender.h`.
-Place the DHT library folder your `<arduinosketchfolder>/libraries/` folder.
+Place the EMailSender library folder your `<arduinosketchfolder>/libraries/` folder.
 You may need to create the libraries subfolder if its your first library.
 Restart the IDE.

-# Reef complete EMailSender library to send EMail.
+# EMailSender library to send EMail.
 With this library you can send email with attach:
 Arduino
 Network supported